hunoz/SparkCli/README.md

-# SparkCli
+# Spark
 ## Description
 The Spark CLI is used to perform some operations in AWS Cognito, such as password change, forgot password, performing first sign in, and registering a TOTP device.
 This CLI will compliment future CLIs such as Haze and Maroon which will utilize this CLI's data to perform their own operations.
 More information on those will be available when they are ready for release.

 If you find the password policy to not work for your pool settings, I recommend forking this repository and updating the `CheckIfValidPassword` function in `cognito/configuration.go` to match your needs.

 ## Installation
-1. Navigate to the [releases page](https://github.com/hunoz/SparkCli/releases) and download the binary for your operating system.
+1. Navigate to the [releases page](https://github.com/hunoz/spark/releases) and download the binary for your operating system.
 If you do not see your operating system, please submit an issue with your OS and ARCH so that it can be added.
 2. Place the binary in a location in your PATH (e.g. /usr/local/bin/spark)
 3. Run `spark init` to initialize the CLI's settings.
 This will require input of the client ID, pool ID, and region.